-The 2022 Annual Action Plan covers the period beginning January 1, 2022 through December 31, 2022.
+The 2023 Annual Action Plan covers the period beginning January 1, 2023 through December 31, 2023.
 The proposed activities in the plan intend to benefit low to moderate-income Overland Park residents.
-During the program year 2022, the city of Overland Park focuses on using CDBG funds for neighborhood improvements in low and moderate-income areas of the city.
-If the city does not take preventative actions during the next five years to address the condition of housing stock, public infrastructure and public amenities, low and moderate-income areas in the city could become blighted.
-Projects will focus on housing improvements, public facility improvements and provision of public services, including minor home rehabilitation, neighborhood improvements, emergency shelter improvements, and housing stabilization services.
+During the 2023 program year, the City of Overland Park focuses on using CDBG funds for neighborhood improvements in low and moderate-income areas of the city, housing improvements, and the provision of public services, including emergency assistance, assistance to domestic violence victims, homeless services, and early childhood education.